 In most HMO Plans, prescription drugs are usually covered, but you can always confirm by asking the plan if your specific prescription is covered.
 To see a specialist, most HMO Plans require a referral except for certain services, such as yearly screening mammograms, that do not require a referral.

-A Medicare PPO Plan typically has a smaller network of physicians, health care providers, and hospitals that you can choose from to receive medical services and remain in-network.
+A Medicare PPO Plan typically has a large network of physicians, health care providers, and hospitals that you can choose from to receive medical services and remain in-network.
 While each plan has flexibility that allows you to receive care from providers and hospitals that are not in-network, it will typically cost you more and you will have to pay the out-of-pocket expense associated with the service.

 Can I join, switch or drop a plan?